M-x-Research/M-x-Research.github.io/index.md

 Join our meetups on Zoom by following [https://bit.ly/mxresearch](https://bit.ly/mxresearch)
-@ 3pm (UK time)
+@ 4pm (UK time)

 Get in touch (details below) to request a password.

 Add the shared calendar [on google calendar](https://calendar.google.com/calendar?cid=bzB0aWFkbGpwNWRxN2xrYjUxbW52bnJoMDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) or as an [iCal link](https://calendar.google.com/calendar/ical/o0tiadljp5dq7lkb51mnvnrh04%40group.calendar.google.com/public/basic.ics).
+We are also on [mobilizon](https://mobilizon.fr/@m_x_research), our federated organization and mobilisation platform.
+You can also subscribe there to our [events iCal calendar](https://mobilizon.fr/@m_x_research/feed/ics).

 ## 6th August 2020
 ### Demo and discuss: lsp-mode